Xatunix/mlb-led-scoreboard/README.md

     - KC Royals: Loads a file with the favorite team in the config, so it will default to that game, rotating to other games during inning breaks (I broke this out to access my favorite team easily)
     - Select Team > ATL/BAL/TOR/etc.: Same as above, but every team (config.json_live_atl, config.json_live_bal, config.json_live_kc, etc. I did all of them.)
     - -Shutdown: Shutdown pi
 - Created many versions of the .config file to be copied around when using the iOS shortcut (See above)
-  - Colors: Used someone else's "official colors" files I found.
-Made some personal aesthetic-based changes (KC, AZ, MIA, AL, NL)
+- Colors: Used someone else's "official colors" files I found for team colors.
+Made some personal aesthetic-based changes (there are too many blue/red teams!)
+(KC, AZ, MIA, OAK, CLE, AL, NL)
 - Colors: Created additional teams/scoreboard colors files to make the scoreboard look closer to fenway park (best used with Count Circles (cCount) option above!)